Actresses' Franchise League: Activities

 Literature, including plays and sketches by pro-suffrage writers, was sold at all AFL events.
-The AFL often collaborated with other suffrage groups, particularly the Women Writers' Suffrage League.
+The AFL often collaborated with other suffrage groups, particularly the Women Writers' Suffrage League (WWSL).
 Writers and dramatists in this group, like Cicely Hamilton, provided many of the plays and skits performed by the AFL.
 The two groups shared many of the same members.
 The AFL performed at WSPU’s Women’s Suffrage Exhibition in 1909 and then at WSPU’s Christmas Fair and Festival in 1911.

 The AFL set up offices at 2 Robert Street, Adelphi, near Charing Cross Station, and had branches across Britain in Edinburgh, Glasgow, Liverpool, and Eastbourne.
 Representative of the AFL were present at all major events in the British suffrage campaign between 1909 and 1928.
 Between 1909 and 1914, at least 120 suffrage plays were performed across the country.

 The AFL was active for over 50 years, well after the partial granting of women's suffrage in 1918 and of equal suffrage in 1928.
-Early in the Second World War, the AFL began war work, holding events to support theatrical charities and formed the Women’s Adjustment Board, to help find employment for women during wartime.
+Early in World War !!, the AFL began war work, holding events to support theatrical charities and formed the Women’s Adjustment Board, to help find employment for women during wartime.
 Representatives of the AFL and WAB sat on the advisory council of the Equal Pay Campaign Committee in the 1940s and 1950s and other members worked to raise funds for residential homes for both elderly women and men.
 The last event held by AFL was a ball at the Savoy Hotel in December 1958 to commemorate its fiftieth anniversary.